 We have a 24/7 attending coverage system for call.
 Residents remain in charge of imaging workflow, including consultation, triage and preliminary interpretation and dictation of all imaging studies.
 The attending radiologist takes a secondary role, allowing the on-call resident to gain autonomy and independence.
 All studies, which are preliminarily interpreted by the residents, are reviewed by the on-call attending radiologist, allowing instantaneous feedback and teaching.

 The Night Float rotation lasts for on average two weeks.
 Residents work in the HAC Emergency Radiology room Monday through Friday, with a required Saturday night off.
 Another resident covers Saturday nights.
-Each resident typically has a total of 10-11 weeks of Night Float, beginning in the middle of second-year.
+Each resident typically has a total of 10-11 weeks of Night Float, beginning in the fall of second-year.

 Two night residents are present.
 The early night float resident works from 5:00 P.M. to 4:00 A.M.
 The late night float resident works from 9:00 P.M. to 7:00 A.M.
 A $20 meal voucher is provided for the late night float resident.